gummesson/ellengummesson/_posts/2012-09-21-a-short-note-about-the-new-ios.md

 ---
-title: "A Short Note About The New iOS"
+title: "A short note about the new iOS"
 tags: [Tech, iOS]
 layout: post
 comments: true